Mueller vs Cuisinart Blender: Power vs Price Compared

 Yes.
 I ran the Mueller’s blending shaft, whisk, and frother through the dishwasher without issue.
 Cuisinart’s blending shaft and attachments are also completely dishwasher safe.

 The Mueller wins here.
-It includes a specific frother attachment designed to incorporate air into milk for lattes.
+It includes a specific frother attachment that incorporates air into milk for lattes.
 Cuisinart includes a chef’s whisk, which whips heavy cream but struggles to create microfoam in standard milk.